Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Mark Bradford has been performing in Panto for over 15 years with amateur production company, The Barn, before embarking on his first professional role last year at Esher Theatre playing the Dame in Dick Whittington.

-He is delighted to be taking part in his first radio play of Jack and the Beanstalk playing Patty Patchit and Upstage are thrilled to have his dameship on board!
+He has been in several radio pantos including Jack and the Beanstalk playing Patty Patchit and in Cinderella playing Sissie Callous.
+Upstage are thrilled to have his dameship on board!

 Lorraine Chappell